Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era

 \subsection{The Four Properties of an Effective Hashcode}

-Before discussing individual models for projection, it is useful to consider several properties that contribute to the effectiveness of a hashcode for nearest neighbour search.
-The seminal work on Spectral Hashing (SH) by \cite{Weiss08} codified four such properties ($E_{1}$--$E_{4}$):
+Before discussing individual models for projection, we consider several properties that contribute to the effectiveness of a hashcode for nearest neighbour search.
+These properties may be read as desiderata on the projection stage $p$ and the quantiser $q$ of Section~\ref{sec:lens}.
+The projection methods reviewed below pursue them by differing means.
+The seminal work on Spectral Hashing (SH) by~\cite{Weiss08} codified four such properties ($E_{1}$--$E_{4}$):

-\begin{itemize} \item[$E_{1}$:] Hashcodes for similar data-points should have \emph{low Hamming distance}. \item[$E_{2}$:] Hashcodes should be \emph{efficiently computable} for novel query points. \item[$E_{3}$:] Each bit should take the values 0 and 1 with \emph{equal probability}. \item[$E_{4}$:] Different bits should be \emph{pairwise independent}. \end{itemize}
+\begin{itemize} \item{$E_{1}$: Hashcodes for similar data-points should have \emph{low Hamming distance}}. \item{$E_{2}$: Hashcodes should be \emph{efficiently computable} for novel query points}. \item{$E_{3}$: Each bit should take the values 0 and 1 with \emph{equal probability}}. \item{$E_{4}$: Different bits should be \emph{pairwise independent}}. \end{itemize}

+\shortonly{In a nutshell, $E_{1}$ is the neighbourhood-preservation criterion already encountered with LSH and binary quantisation. $E_{2}$ requires cheap \emph{out-of-sample} encoding for novel queries. $E_{3}$ asks each hyperplane to split the data evenly, which by the maximum-entropy principle maximises the information each bit carries. $E_{4}$ seeks compactness by removing redundant, correlated bits.
+The majority of data-dependent methods developed since Spectral Hashing aim to satisfy as many of these properties as possible.
+We return to how effectively each method does so in the sections that follow.}

-The importance of the first property ($E_{1}$) has already been highlighted in the context of LSH (Section~\ref{sec:ch2_lsh}) and binary quantisation (Section~\ref{sec:ch2_quantisation}).
+\iflong We have already highlighted the importance of the first property ($E_{1}$) in the context of LSH (Section~\ref{sec:ch2_lsh}) and binary quantisation (Section~\ref{sec:ch2_quantisation}).
 The remaining criteria ($E_{2}$--$E_{4}$) are equally significant.
-Property $E_{2}$ is crucial for practical deployment: given a novel data-point, its hashcode must be computed rapidly so that query time remains low.
-This problem is known in the learning-to-hash literature as \emph{out-of-sample extension}.
-LSH provides a straightforward solution: multiply the query vector by a matrix whose columns are hyperplane normals, followed by sign thresholding (Section~\ref{sec:ch2_lsh}).
+Property $E_{2}$ is crucial for practical deployment.
+Given a novel data-point, its hashcode must be computed rapidly so that query time remains low.
+The learning-to-hash literature calls this problem \emph{out-of-sample extension}.
+LSH provides a straightforward solution: multiply the query vector by a matrix whose columns are hyperplane normals, then apply sign thresholding (Section~\ref{sec:ch2_lsh}).